SAS-DHRH/raspberry-pi/kiosk/Chromium-X11.md

       * **Use password authentication**: Select this option.

-1. Upon returning to the **Use OS customisation?** prompt window, select **YES** to applying your OS customisation settings.
+1. On returning to the **Use OS customisation?** prompt window, select **YES** to applying your OS customisation settings.

 1. Select **YES** to erasing all existing data on your MicroSD card.
 If Raspberry Pi Imager asks you for a password, enter the password you use to log into your computer (not the password you set for your Raspberry Pi).

 1. Once Raspberry Pi Imager has finished flashing Raspberry Pi OS to your MicroSD card, eject the card from your computer.
-Raspberry Pi Imager is by default set to eject media automatically - if you don't see your MicroSD card mounted on your Desktop or in Finder/File Explorer, you can simply remove it from the MicroSD card reader.
+Raspberry Pi Imager is by default configured to eject media automatically - if you don't see your MicroSD card mounted on your Desktop or in Finder/File Explorer, you can simply remove it from your MicroSD card reader.

 ### 2. Install Raspberry Pi OS on Raspberry Pi

 The examples in the following steps will use Raspberry Pi OS configured with:

-- **Hostname**: kiosk-pi
+- **Hostname**: kiosk
 - **Username**: pi
 - **Password**: letmein!23